Quick guide to creating rules

 |Fig. 11.
 Adding placeholders via the Placeholder button.|

 If you do not want to add placeholders automatically, you can also add them within the Editor by typing manually.
 Furthermore, if you want to add new placeholders (that are not present in the program by default) you may create them via Additional AD attributes (custom placeholders) feature in Settings.
 Once created they will be visible in the context menu of the Placeholder button in the Editor under Message Sender at the very bottom.

 After setting up the content of your signature, you may want to decide about the place where it will be inserted within mail and what to do if the signature is already found within a particular message (in case of replies and forwards).
 Open the Disclaimer/Signature options window via the Settings () button, choose your options and click OK (Fig. 12.).
 In our case, the signature will be added Right under the original reply message and the old signature will be removed if found in the message body.

 |Fig. 12.
 Opening the Disclaimer / Signature options window.|

 Now, confirm the chosen options by clicking OK, save your signature template via the Save button and close the Editor (Fig. 13.).

 |Fig. 13.
 Saving a new signature template in the Editor.|

-Last but not least, click Submit changes in the Administration Panel to let the rule take effect and add the newly created signature to sent mail (Fig. 14.).
+Last but not least, click Submit changes in the Administration Panel to let the rule take effect and add the newly created signature to sent emails (Fig. 14.).

-Before you send messages processed by CodeTwo Exchange Rules Pro you can check how the rule adds signature in the virtual environment called Rules Tester.
-Simply click Rules Tester button in the Administration Panel.
-In the Rules tester's window, choose New Email, define the sender and the recipient and hit Send (Fig. 15.).
+Before you send messages processed by CodeTwo Exchange Rules Pro, you can check how the rule adds signature in the virtual environment called Rules Tester.
+Simply click the Rules Tester button in the Administration Panel.
+In the Rules Tester's window choose New, Email, define a sender and a recipient and click Send (Fig. 15.).